What Is Target Panic and How to Overcome It

 How do I know if I have target panic?

-This is not a sickness!
+target panic archeryThis is not a sickness!
 But I like the analogy and think it works well for discussing target panic, so let’s go over the common symptoms.

-Best recommendations to overcome target panic
+Best recommendations/solutions to overcome target panic

-My coach told his simple rule for overcoming target panic – lots and lots of practice.
+My coach told me his simple rule for overcoming target panic – lots and lots of practice.
 But practice without the target, shooting straight to the bale.

 Is it really psychological?